Potato curry also known as aloo curry in a white bowl

 pouring water to make potato curry

-10. Cover and cook until potatoes become fork tender.
-Keep checking and add more water if needed as some kind of potatoes need more water.
+10. Bring the water to a rolling boil and reduce the heat to medium.
+Cover and cook until potatoes are cooked fork tender or soft.
+Keep checking every 3 to 4 minutes and stir as they cook, add more hot water if needed as some kind of potatoes need more water.

 cooking potato curry in a pan